-Due to the various factors mentioned above, and others, the results of any prior quarterly periods should not be relied upon as an indication of our future operating performance.
+Due to the various factors mentioned above, and others, the results of any prior quarterly period should not be relied upon as an indication of our future operating performance.
 If our quarterly operating results fall below the expectations of investors or securities analysts, the price of our common stock could decline substantially.
 Furthermore, any quarterly fluctuations in our operating results may, in turn, cause the price of our stock to fluctuate substantially.

-We have operated as a private company and have no experience attempting to comply with public company obligations.
-Attempting to comply with these requirements will increase our costs and require additional management resources, and we still may fail to comply.
+Prior to May 1, 2012 we operated as a private company and therefore, have limited experience operating as a public company and complying with public company obligations.
+Complying with these requirements has increased our costs and requires additional management resources, and we still may fail to meet all of these obligations.

-We will face increased legal, accounting, administrative and other costs and expenses as a public company.
-Compliance with the Sarbanes-Oxley Act of 2002, the Dodd-Frank Act of 2010, as well as rules of the Securities and Exchange Commission and Nasdaq, for example, will result in significant initial cost to us as well as ongoing increases in our legal, audit and financial compliance costs, particularly after we are no longer an "emerging growth company."
-The Exchange Act will require, among other things, that we file annual, quarterly and current reports with respect to our business and financial condition.
-Our management and other personnel will need to devote a substantial amount of time to these compliance initiatives.
-Moreover, we expect these rules and regulations to make it more difficult and more expensive for us to obtain director and officer liability insurance, and we may be required to incur substantial costs to maintain the same or similar coverage.
+We face increased legal, accounting, administrative and other costs and expenses as a public company.
+Compliance with the Sarbanes-Oxley Act of 2002, the Dodd-Frank Act of 2010, as well as rules of the Securities and Exchange Commission and Nasdaq, for example, has resulted in significant initial cost to us as well as ongoing increases in our legal, audit and financial compliance costs, particularly after we are no longer an "emerging growth company."
+The Securities Exchange Act of 1934, as amended, or the Exchange Act, requires, among other things, that we file annual, quarterly and current reports with respect to our business and financial condition.
+Our board of directors, management and other personnel need to devote a substantial amount of time to these compliance initiatives.
+Moreover, these rules and regulations make it more difficult and more expensive for us to obtain director and officer liability insurance, and require us to incur substantial costs to maintain the same or similar coverage.

-As a public company, we expect to become subject to Section 404 of the Sarbanes-Oxley Act relating to internal controls over financial reporting and we expect to incur significant expense and devote substantial management effort toward ensuring compliance with Section 404.
+As a public company, we are subject to Section 404 of the Sarbanes-Oxley Act relating to internal controls over financial reporting and we expect to incur significant expense and devote substantial management effort toward ensuring compliance with Section 404.
 We currently do not have an internal audit group, and we will need to hire additional accounting and financial staff with appropriate public company experience and technical accounting knowledge.
 Implementing any appropriate changes to our internal controls may require specific compliance training for our directors, officers and employees, entail substantial costs to modify our existing accounting systems, and take a significant period of time to complete.
 Such changes may not, however, be effective in maintaining the adequacy of our internal controls, and any failure to maintain that adequacy, or consequent inability to produce accurate consolidated financial statements or other reports on a timely basis, could increase our operating costs and could materially impair our ability to operate our business.
 We cannot assure you that our internal controls over financial reporting will prove to be effective.